Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.en.md

 ## Incoming update for future release

 ~~Use Android NDK r23 series for building Qt 5.15.7 onwards.~~ (Build failed also on 5.15.8.
 Will test it on 5.15.9)
 Use GCC 11 with MinGW-w64 v9 for building Qt 5.15.9 onwards.
+(Build failed on 5.15.8)
-Use macOS 13 for building Qt 6.5 onwards.
-Will check if Qt 6.2 series can be built on it.
+~~Use macOS 13 for building Qt 6.5 onwards.
+Will check if Qt 6.2 series can be built on it.~~ (Postponed.
+Since we need to try to build Qt 5.15.9 on M1.
+Due to potentially incompatible environment we'd to try building Qt 5.15.9 on macOS 12 at first)
 Build Qt 5.15.9 and later for macOS on / for Apple Silicon.

 ## Existing Patches